 There are nine seats on Boulder’s city council.
 People representing a broad cross-section of the community and a balance of skills and experience should fill them.

 Matt Appelbaum and Andrew Shoemaker are stepping down.
 We will miss Matt’s hard-earned understanding of the City’s policies and history and Andrew’s planning and legal acumen.
 I’m asking for your vote because my 36 years of community service and relevant experience in Boulder will replace some of what we will lose when they retire.

 I understand planning principles that have stood the test of time: walkable neighborhoods with wonderful village centers that support local businesses, decrease traffic congestion and provide flexible housing options for the elderly, young families and in-commuters.
 CU should build more housing for its students and staff, and our we should expedite exploration of housing opportunities within industrial and commercial zone districts.

 Focus on Essential City Services.

 Boulder’s key city services such as police, fire, transportation, water, libraries, senior centers and parks and rec must be adequately funded to protect our quality of life and to ensure we are prepared for events like floods and fires.
-I support renewing and reallocating a portion of Open Space sales tax revenues (Ballot Questions 2B, 2C & 2D) as a critical step towards safeguarding our city’s infrastructure and supporting our safety net programs.
+While I support renewing and reallocating the Culture and Safety Sales Tax, I’m opposed, generally, to this earmarked, patchwork approach, particularly with respect to essential city services.

 Economic Understanding of Environmental Goals.

-I will help businesses that support our local economy stay in Boulder by addressing workforce housing and transportation challenges.
+I will help businesses that support our local economy stay in Boulder by addressing local workforce housing and transportation challenges, and by opening a regional dialogue to more effectively take them on.
 I will lead the city to improve our commercial codes to attract and retain progressive, innovative businesses that share Boulder’s social and environmental values.

 Effective Governing Strategies.